PlayFab/thundernetes/docs/howtos/usingwrapper.md

 # Using a wrapper utility (wrappingGsdk)

-Your game server needs to be integrated with the Game Server SDK ([GSDK](https://github.com/PlayFab/gsdk)) in order to work with Thundernetes.
+Your game server needs to be integrated with the Game Server SDK ([GSDK](../gsdk/README.md)) in order to work with Thundernetes.
 However, if you want to try your game server without integrating with GSDK you can use a wrapper utility application which:

 - integrates with GSDK
 - starts and monitors ("wraps") your game server executable

-We have built such a utility (called 'wrappingGsdk') [here](https://github.com/PlayFab/MpsSamples/tree/master/wrappingGsdk).
+We have built such a utility (called 'wrappingGsdk') [in the MpsSamples repo](https://github.com/PlayFab/MpsSamples/tree/master/wrappingGsdk).
 This utility is also published as container image under the name `mpswrapper` on GitHub Container Registry [here](https://github.com/PlayFab/MpsSamples/pkgs/container/mpswrapper) which should be used as the container image in the GameServerBuild definition.

 The game server needs to be built and packaged in a place where your Kubernetes cluster can access it.
 Kubernetes workloads can use [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to access data external to the Pod.
 For this sample, we will demonstrate the use of [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) storage to place the game server files but you are free to use the storage service of your choice.

-> _**NOTE**_: Azure Files **Premium** is recommended for optimal performance if you are running on Azure.
+> _**NOTE**_: Azure Files **Premium** is recommended for optimal performance, if you are running your cluster on Azure.

 Your game server should *NOT* be integrated with GSDK, since the `wrappingGsdk` application is already integrated.
-It should be compiled as a Linux executable.
+It should be compiled as a Linux executable (ELF).

 As soon as you create an Azure Files account, create a Files share and copy your game server there.
 You should make sure that Kubernetes knows how to authenticate to your Azure Storage account.
 One way to do that is create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using the below script: